This brief tutorial shows students and new users how to block all popups and redirects in Microsoft Edge Browser when using Windows 10.

 You can also disable saving addresses in Edge from the Windows registry.

-If you’re logged in as an administrator, you can also disable this feature via the Windows registry.
+If logged in as an administrator, you can also turn off this feature via the Windows registry.
 To do that, use the steps below:

 To enable, press the Windows Key + R on your keyboard to open the run command box.
 Or use the search function to search for the Run app.